 Dating back to 6000 B.C. in rural Japan, Shibas are known as one of the oldest breeds in the world.
 Related to the large breeds akitas and Siberian huskies, the shiba inu is the smallest of the Japanese native breeds.
 They were bred for hunting small animals.
 With a heightened sense of smell and keen eyesight, this breed can scope prey easily in the undergrowth of Japan’s dense forest floor and go in for the hunt.

 After World War II, shiba inus almost went extinct.
-But after the wartime reparations, shibas are now Japan’s number one companion animal.
+But after the wartime reparations, shibas are now Japan’s number one companion animal and make adorable shopkeepers.

 Shiba inu puppy facts